CS275-Icebreaker/Icebreaker/README.md

 	- Submit it as a request for changes if
 		- You think there are some parts of the code that could be improved

+## Merging A Pull Request
+Once a team member has reviewed your Pull Request GitHub will allow you to merge your Pull Request into the `master` branch.

+To merge your Pull Request complete the following steps:

+- Navigate to your Pull Request on GitHub
+- Press the "Merge pull request" button
+	- This button can only be pressed if a team member has approved your pull request via code review
+- Delete your branch
+	- Now that your changes are merged you should delete your branch
+	- Click the "Delete branch" button below where the merge button was
+- Update your local computer
+	- Switch to the master branch
+		- Run `git checkout master`
+	- Retrieve the latest code from master
+		- Run `git pull origin master`
+	- Delete your old branch
+		- Run `git branch -D <old branch>`

 # Icons
 Icons provided by [Icons8](https://icons8.com).